-From 2010 to 2012 he was a Director’s Fellow at Los Alamos National Laboratory (NM, USA) continuing work on enzymes based systems for CW detoxification (in-vivo and ex-vivo).
+From 2010 to 2012 he was a Director’s Fellow at Los Alamos National Laboratory (NM, USA) continuing his work on enzymes based systems for CW detoxification (in-vivo and ex-vivo).

 From 2006 to 2010 (after completing his Ph.D. thesis on a nerve agent degrading enzyme) he conducted independent contract R&D work in the area of CBRN defense.
 Main work was carried out at the Bundeswehr Institute of Pharmacology and Toxicology of the Bundeswehr Medical Corps on the development of a micro-emulsion based enzymatic skin decontaminant.

 After obtaining his German high school degree in Hamburg and (at the same time) completing professional training as a lab technician (Chemisch Technischer Assistent, CTA) in a special program of his school, he enrolled in chemistry at the Technical University of Braunschweig.
 He spent a semester at the University of Birmingham (UK) and conducted part of his diploma thesis research in synthetic organic chemistry at the Humboldt University in Berlin.
 After graduation with the German diploma degree (Diplomchemiker – M.Sc. equivalent) he completed his doctoral degree in biochemistry (Dr. phil. nat. – Ph.D.) in the group of Prof. Heinz Rüterjans at the Institute for Biophysical Chemistry at the Goethe University in Frankfurt.
 The topic of his work was the nerve agent degrading enzyme diisopropyl fluorophosphatase (DFPase).
 During this project he was a regular guest at the German Armed Forces Scientific Institute for Protection Technologies / NBC-Protection (WIS) in Munster and member of NATO’s Biotechnology Team of Experts (ToE) under the auspices of the Joint Capability Group on CBRN Defence

 In 2008 he finished an additional a masters degree (M.A.) in “War in the modern world” at the department of War Studies – King’s College London.
 In his thesis he looked at US nuclear modernization and its impact on the Comprehensive Nuclear-Test-Ban-Treaty.

 Dr Blum holds the rank of lieutenant colonel in the German Armed Forcers Reserve (NBC troops) currently assigned to the Ministry of Defense Pol II 5 (Arms Control, Non-Proliferation, Confidence-building, OSCE).
 Previous assignments at the Bundeswehr Verification Center, department for global arms control and non-proliferation.
 Previous assignment at the NBC defense school in the mobile laboratory unit.